 “On Auratic and Sentimental Objects: High and Low Modernism in Citizen Kane.”
 Forthcoming in A Modernist Cinema, edited by Scott Klein and Michael Valdez Moses.
-Oxford University Press, expected 2015-2016.
+Oxford University Press.

 “Our Last September: Climate Change in Modernist Time.”
-Forthcoming in The Contemporaneity of Modernism: Literature, Media, Culture, edited by Michael D’Arcy and Mathias Nilges.
-Routledge, expected 2015.
+The Contemporaneity of Modernism: Literature, Media, Culture, edited by Michael D’Arcy and Mathias Nilges.
+New York: Routledge, 2016.
+31-48.

 “Rebecca West and the Origins of A Room of One’s Own.”
 Modernist Cultures 9.2 (2014): 186-212.